Skip to content

 Mail ballots and provisional ballots

-While the ruling settles how these types of ballots are handled this year, the longer legal battle may not be over because the court has not yet weighed in on the underlying question of whether rejecting undated ballots on what Democrats describe as a technicality constitutes a violation of rights guaranteed to voters by the state constitution.
+But while the decision settles how undated ballots are handled this year, the longer legal battle may not be over because the court has not yet weighed in on the underlying question of whether rejecting undated ballots on what Democrats describe as a technicality constitutes a violation of rights guaranteed to voters by the state constitution.

 “My own belief is the state Supreme Court should make a determination on the constitutionality, which they have not reached,” Casey said in Washington.
 “But I hope they will because it’s an important question about whether voters are gonna be disenfranchised.

-“Bob Casey has consistently fought for working people in Pennsylvania,” said Sen. Elizabeth Warren (D., Ma.) who serves with Casey on the Senate Aging Committee. ”It’s an honor to work alongside him and I put that in the present tense.”
+“Bob Casey has consistently fought for working people in Pennsylvania,” said Sen. Elizabeth Warren (D., Mass.) who serves with Casey on the Senate Aging Committee. ”It’s an honor to work alongside him and I put that in the present tense.”

 Republicans were more definitive about gaining a 53rd senator in McCormick.